pborgesjr/pborgesjr/README.md

 </div>

-I'm a Frontend Developer with 4+ years of hands-on experience developing applications and solutions using React, React Native and TypeScript.
+I'm a Frontend Developer with 5+ years of hands-on experience developing applications and solutions using React, React Native and NodeJS.

-- 🔥 Senior Frontend Developer
+- 🔥 Full Stack Developer

 - 🔭 I’m currently working at [Rethink](https://rethink.dev/)